 Sometimes foul odors are present due to fungus getting trapped under your nail.
-Damage to your nail like dropping a box on your toe or dancing in ballet (pointe) shoes is proven to increase your risk of contracting nail fungus.
-If you find yourself with these symptoms visit the best podiatrist to treat your toenail fungus with the most up-to-date technology and medication
+Like dropping a box on your toe or dancing in ballet (point) shoes, damage to your nail is proven to increase your risk of contracting nail fungus.
+If you find yourself with these symptoms, visit the best podiatrist to treat your toenail fungus with the most up-to-date technology and medication.

-If you have diabetes, is vital that you visit your Manhattan foot doctor when you notice any symptoms of nail fungus.
-Diabetics frequently get infections by cutting themselves while trying to trim difficult thick nails.
+If you have diabetes, you must visit your Manhattan foot doctor when you notice any nail fungus symptoms.
+People with diabetes frequently get infections by cutting themselves while trying to trim difficult thick nails.

 Fungi are living, microscopic organisms that don’t need any light to survive.
-The most common type of fungus that lead to toenail problems are called dermatophyte fungi — although mold and yeast also can cause toenail fungus.
+The most common type of fungus that leads to toenail problems is dermatophyte fungi, although mold and yeast can also cause toenail fungus.

 While some fungi are beneficial to your body, the best NY podiatrist explains that fungi:

-- Can lead to serious problems when they grow under your toenails
+- It can lead to serious problems when they grow under your toenails

 - Like wet and warm environments such as locker rooms and swimming pools

-- Can get under your skin through even the tiniest of openings
+- It can get under your skin through even the tiniest of openings

-- Are more likely to grow under your toenails rather than your fingernails, although fingernail fungus can occur
+- They are more likely to grow under your toenails rather than your fingernails, although fingernail fungus can occur

 - Enjoy the dark, moist, warm setting of your toes when they’re in shoes and socks